furmanlukasz/neuroscience-reports/web-MCI-preproc01.md

 - Calculation of relative band powers for each EEG recording.
 - Generation of Power Spectral Density (PSD) plots and topographic maps.
 - Visualization of bandpower distribution across subjects.
-- Signal-to-Noise Ratio (SNR) calculation for each frequency band.

 ##### Tools and Libraries
 - MNE-Python [2] library was extensively used for data processing and visualization.